brendanhay/brendanhay.github.io/_posts/2016-05-11-typed-authentication.md

     Code .
 LBS.fromStrict <$> BS.getLine
 {% endhighlight %}

-This code can then be used to obtain a valid access token:
+This `Code` can then be exchanged along with the `Client` secret to obtain a valid access token:

 {% highlight haskell %}
 newtype Token = Token ByteString